rogerlew/human-technological-systems/readme.md

 Miller, Randall (April 2019).
 [How digital technologies are transforming aerospace and defense.](https://www.ey.com/en_gl/aerospace-defense/how-digital-technologies-are-transforming-aerospace-and-defense) ey.com.

-**Assignment 4:** Create a design concept for a mixed-initiative system.
+**Assignment 5:** "Sketch" a design concept for a mixed-initiative system.
 What is it?
 What does it do?
 How is it better than current alternatives?

 ### Week 9 - 15 - Miniproject